Nesari: History

+The story of the strike and the ensuing battle was adapted into a Marathi drama Vedat Marathe Veer Daudle Saat, written by Bashir Momin Kavathekar.
+The song "Vedaat Marathe Veer Daudle Saat" was written by Kusumagraj and sung by Lata Mangeshkar.

-On 8 October 2014, DAR Motion Pictures, IME Motion Pictures and Blue Drop Films jointly announced a big budget Marathi feature film based on the famous battle.
-The film titled 'Saat' was slated for a 2016 release.
-Recently Mahesh Manjrekar also announced a hindi movie "Vedat Marathe Veer Daudle Saat" which is said to be an adoption of Momin Kavathekar's Marathi drama.
+On 8 October 2014, DAR Motion Pictures, IME Motion Pictures and Blue Drop Films jointly announced a Marathi feature film based on the battle.
+The film, titled Saat, was slated for a 2016 release.
+Recently Mahesh Manjrekar also announced a Hindi movie Vedat Marathe Veer Daudle Saat, an adaptation of Momin Kavathekar's Marathi drama.